JetBrains/kotlin-web-site/docs/topics/gradle.md

 Alternatively, you can specify the dependencies at the top level, using the following pattern for the configuration names:
 `<sourceSetName><DependencyType>`.
-This can be helpful for some Gradle built-in dependencies, like `gradleApi()`, `localGroovy()`, or `gradleTestKit()`, which are not available in the source sets’ dependency DSL.
+This can be helpful for some Gradle built-in dependencies, like `gradleApi()`, `localGroovy()`, or `gradleTestKit()`, which are not available in the source sets' dependency DSL.

 <tabs>